Arizona Supportive Care: Comprehensive Care for Serious Illness

-Arizona Palliative Home Care (AZPHC) is a service that helps patients at any stage of chronic illness, who are struggling with daily living and disease management.
-Patients may receive palliative care while continuing to see their own doctors and pursue other curative medical treatments.
+Arizona Supportive Care (AZSC) is a home-based service that helps people at any stage of chronic illness who are struggling with daily living and symptom management.
+Patients may receive this supportive care while continuing to see their own doctors and pursue other curative medical treatments.

-Our care teams work with your doctor to provide services wherever you live—at home, a group home, an assisted living, or skilled nursing facility.
-A team of doctors, nurses, nursing assistants, chaplains, and social workers are available to support both you and your family.
-Everyone has access to a 24/7/365 phone line answered by a nurse – never an answering service.
-We strive to help avoid emergency room visits and hospitalizations through more efficient coordination of medical services and better management of symptoms.
+Our care teams work with your physician to provide services wherever you live — at home, a group home, an assisted living or skilled nursing facility.
+Our team of doctors, nurses, nursing assistants, chaplains and social workers are available to support both you and your family.
+Everyone has access to a 24/7 phone line answered by a nurse — never an answering service — nights, weekends and holidays included.
+We can help you avoid emergency room visits and hospitalizations through more efficient coordination of medical services and better management of your condition.

 Our goal is to help you stay safe and healthy in the comfort of your own home.
 Please contact us to see how we can help you and your family.

-AZPHC is a program of not-for-profit Hospice of the Valley.
+AZSC is a program of not-for-profit Hospice of the Valley.
+Unlike other Supportive Care programs operated by multi-state corporations, AZSC is of local origin, hires locally and has longstanding relationships with our community.
 Michael Debo, DO, MS, serves as medical director.

 If you are an individual seeking palliative or hospice care, click here.